 In 2017, US adults spent 5.9 hours on digital media each day, of which 3.3 hours were on their mobile devices.
 As this increases, and people slowly move away from traditional TV viewing in their down-time, the possibilities for mobile and OTT advertising will continue to increase.

 If advertising is your thing, now would be a great time to look into an accurate, reliable device detection solution.
+People check their phones up to 200 times each day, so make sure you get their attention.

 3. Mobile ad spend will increase by 23% (v 2018)